MSX-R/MSX-R/README.md

 - 🌱 I’m currently learning **React, Node & Express, Typescript**

-- 👯 I’m looking to collaborate on **front-end and Unity/Unreal video game projects**
+- 👯 I’m looking to collaborate on **front-end works and Unity/Unreal video game projects**

 - 👨‍💻 All of my projects are available at [https://msx-r.github.io/portfolio/](https://msx-r.github.io/portfolio/)

-- 💬 What do you like to do ? **I like to create things, I always have plenty of ideas for that!
+- 💬 What do I like to do ? **I like to create things, I always have plenty of ideas for that!
 I have always loved to create logos, communication supports, website models, stories...
 So much so that during a hackathon, I decided to create a prototype of a 2D video game under Unity using many ideas that came to my mind.**

-- 📫 How to reach me **write me a private message on github :)**
+- 📄 Few words about experiences : Some group projects and solo projects + Pro experience as a developer @ProBTP

-- 📄 Know about my experiences : few teamprojects + a first pro exp' as developer @proBTP
+- 📫 How to reach me : **write me a private message on github :)**

-- ⚡ Fun fact **In 2021, I was a personal trainer.
-Now, I do my best to be a better developer.**
+- ⚡ Fun fact : **In 2021, I was a personal trainer.
+In 2022, I do my best to BE a better developer.**